TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchLCDili9486Pico/Readme.md

 Program key [M2] with the text hello - In the KeyBrd press [Src] and [Num] until the first letters show M and 02 - then press [mno]2x[ADD] etc. Press [EXE] then [Up] to save the text to key M2].
-Enter the KeyBrd and if required again set up the source as M 02 (i.e. Mx 02 xx where xx is anything.
-[ADD] a number 1 to 4 - for example press [012]2x[ADD].
-Then press [NXT][Tmr] It will display a message that Macro Timer M 02 has been set up for Repeat Timer T. If 2 or 3 or 4 had been added then the timer used would be Repeat t, Oneshot T, and Oneshot t where t = short time , and T = Long Time.
-Exit the KeyBrd and press the black [Cfg] then [McT] and then make sure to press the same button that have been set up - in this case [R-T].
+Enter the KeyBrd and if required again set up the source as M02.
+[ADD] a number 1 to 4 - for example press [012]3x[ADD].
+Then press [NXT][Tmr] It will display a message that Macro Timer M 02 has been set up for Repeat Timer R-t.
+If 1 or 3 or 4 had been added then the timer used would be Repeat t, Oneshot T, and Oneshot t where t = short time , and T = Long Time.
+Exit the KeyBrd and press the black [Cfg] then [McT] and then make sure to press the same button that have been set up - in this case [R-t].
 Open notepad and wait for the repeating hello to appear.
+Note numbers 1-4 are for the countdown timers and numbers 5-8 are used for the clock timers such as R-C or O-C as discussed below.

 Change the timer values with *mt*x *mT*x *nt*x *nT*x where x = 0-9 - you can use the [*Cm] key and [ADD] one number 0-9
 then press [EXE].